The notcat notification server

 echo <={%split \n $2}

-This script writes the first argument, the notification ID, to the file /tmp/notcat.id
+This script writes the first argument, the notification ID, to the file /tmp/notcat.id, and then writes the second argument, with \ns replaced with spaces, to standard output, where it is displayed by waybar.

 Note that waybar interprets Pango markup, which includes all the basic markup elements required by the notifications standard.

-: so that notcat does not try to handle or strip markup, instead passing it through to waybar to render.
+This is why we use %b as the body format argument: so that notcat does not try to handle or strip markup, instead passing it straight through to waybar to render.

-Moving on to the next line: what is the "on-click": "act-note.es"
+Moving on to the next line: what is the "on-click": "act-note.es"?

-Recall that when notifications are received, tee-note.es
+Recall that when notifications are received, tee-note.es writes the notification ID to /tmp/notcat.id.

-, which reads as follows,
+act-note.es, which reads as follows,

 id = <={%read < /tmp/notcat.id}